Blog Home / Knowledge / Mergers and Acquisitions Examples

 Due Diligence in M&A

-Think of due diligence as the ultimate background check on the company you’re eyeing.
+Think of due diligence as conducting a thorough background check on the company you are considering.
 You want to know everything—warts and all.
 This process helps you spot any red flags, like hidden debts or legal skeletons in the closet.
 Here’s what you should be looking at:

 • Contracts and agreements: Are they airtight or full of loopholes?